jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-05.md

 "Honest."

 We sat in silence as the first stars appeared.
+I wanted to memorize this—the feeling of sitting next to him, shoulders touching, nothing urgent or terrible demanding our attention.
+Just summer evening and quiet and being together.

 "Call me when you land?"
-Ethan said.
+Ethan said finally.

 "Obviously."